EB-5 Visa Attorney in Fort Myers

 If you are interested in pursuing an EB-5 visa, consult with our Fort Myers immigration attorney at Hurtado Immigration Law Firm.
 We have over a decade of experience handling EB-5 visa applications and are ready to put that experience to work for you.

-- Make an investment in a new commercial enterprise (this can be a pooled investment).
+- Make an investment in a new commercial enterprise – This can be a pooled investment.
+Additionally, the enterprise must have been established after Nov.
+29, 1990, with some exceptions.

-- Make the required minimum investment determined by project location.
-If located in a rural or Targeted Employment Area (TEA), then the required investment is $500,000.
+- Make the required minimum investment – This is determined by project location.
+If located in a rural or Targeted Employment Area (TEA), then the required investment is currently $500,000.
 If not, then $1,000,000 is the requirement.

-- Lead to the creation of employment for at least 10 full-time U.S. workers (direct jobs).
-If the investment is done through a Regional Center, the jobs can be indirect or induced (example: constructions jobs created).
+- Lead to the creation or preservation of employment for at least ten full-time U.S. workers – These are typically direct jobs and must be considered full-time positions requiring more than 35 hours of work per week.
+However, if the investment is done through a Regional Center, the jobs can be indirect or induced (example: constructions jobs created).
+If the investment is made in a TEA, this requirement can be fulfilled if at least ten full-time American jobs are protected and preserved.

 EB-5 projects can be an entrepreneurial project, a direct pooled project, or part of a regional center project.
 Regional centers are best for EB-5 applicants who are more concerned with obtaining residency status rather than directly managing an investment on their own.